Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. In addition, the minutes of each annual general meeting must include—

-   1. the names of the Members attending the meeting;
+   a) the names of the Members attending the meeting;

    2. proxy forms given to the chairperson of the meeting under sub-rule [35](6);